-While each state determines its own eviction rules through its own version of the Landlord-Tenant Act, they often cover much of the same ground.
-That includes the general procedure that a landlord has to follow in order to lawfully evict a tenant, what tenants can do to contest, and more.
-2
+While each state determines its own eviction rules, they often cover similar ground.
+This post addresses the general procedure that a landlord has to follow in order to lawfully evict a tenant, what tenants can do to contest, and more.

 Table of Contents

 - How Long Does the Eviction Process Take?

 - How Long Does an Eviction Stay On Your Record?

 - How to Get an Eviction Off Your Record

 - How to Negotiate With Your Landlord